Risk Factors Dashboard

 RISKS RELATING TO OUR BUSINESS, STRATEGY AND INDUSTRY

-We incurred a net loss of $(1.5) million in our fiscal year ended September 30, 2023 and expect to continue to have net losses in the future.
+We incurred a net loss of $(11.5) million in our fiscal year ended September 30, 2024 and expect to continue to have net losses in the future.
 We expect to continue to incur significant sales and marketing, research and development, regulatory and other expenses as we continue our commercialization efforts to increase adoption of our products, expand existing relationships with our customers, pursue regulatory clearances or approvals for our planned or future products, conduct clinical trials and registry studies on our existing and planned or future products, and develop new products or add new features to our existing products.
-We expect to continue to incur significant sales and marketing, research and development, regulatory and other expenses as we expand our commercialization efforts to increase adoption of our products, expand existing relationships with our customers, obtain regulatory clearances or approvals for our planned or future products, conduct clinical trials on our existing and planned or future products, and develop new products or add new features to our existing products.
 We expect to continue to incur losses in the future, which may fluctuate significantly from period to period.
 If our revenue declines or fails to grow at a rate faster than increases in our cost of goods sold and operating expenses, we will not be able to return to and maintain profitability in future periods.
-If our revenue declines or fails to grow at a rate faster than increases in our operating expenses, we will not be able to return to and maintain profitability in future periods.
 We cannot ensure that we will return to profitability or that, if we do become profitable, we will be able to sustain profitability.

 The loss of, or significant reduction in business from, one or more of our major customers could significantly reduce our revenue, earnings or other operating results.

 A significant portion of our revenue is derived from a relatively small number of customers.
+Two of our customers combined provided approximately 28% of our revenue in fiscal 2024.
+Revenue from Abbott and Medtronic represented approximately 16% and 12%, respectively, of our total revenue for fiscal 2024 and was generated from multiple products and fields of use.
 Two of our customers combined provided more than 37% of our revenue in fiscal 2023.
 Revenue from Abbott and Medtronic represented approximately 27% and 10%, respectively, of our total revenue for fiscal 2023 and was generated from multiple products and fields of use.
-Two of our customers each provided more than 10% of our revenue in fiscal 2022.
-Revenue from Medtronic and Abbott represented approximately 13% and 11%, respectively, of our total revenue for fiscal 2022 and was generated from multiple products and fields of use.
 The loss of Abbott, Medtronic, or any of our other large customers, or reductions in business from them, could have a material adverse effect on our business, financial condition, results of operations, and cash flow.
 There can be no assurance that revenue from any customer will continue at their historical levels.
 If we cannot broaden our customer base, we will continue to depend on a small number of customers for a significant portion of our revenue.

 The long-term success of our business may suffer if we are unable to maintain and expand our licensing base, including with customers who may perceive our vascular intervention products as competing with their products.